Application Tips - Mass Media Science & Engineering Fellowship

 Seeking letters of recommendation

-- If you’ve worked with an editor or other science writers, these make very good references.
+- If you’ve worked with an editor or other science writers, these make very good recommenders.

-- Make sure to talk with your letter writer to ensure that they know all about your previous writing experiences, your engagement and outreach efforts and your aspirations.
+- Make sure to talk with your recommender to ensure that they know all about your previous writing experiences, your engagement and outreach efforts and your aspirations.

 Your CV or resume